 How to finance your inventory

-There are several ways to free up capital from your inventory.
-Stock finance through bank credit is possible, as it offers a lot of different financial services.
-For larger companies credit loans are popular, but for young or fast growing companies banks usually are not the most recommended option for ecommerce businesses to raise working capital.
+There are several ways to raise finance for your inventory.
+Receiving stock finance through a finance facility like a bank credit is possible.
+For larger businesses credit loans are popular, but for young or fast growing companies banks usually are not the most recommended option for ecommerce businesses to raise working capital.

-Banks are usually not willing to finance inventory, unless they see it as assets with high enough value or when you take out a bigger loan for your overall work capital.
+Banks are usually not willing to fund inventory for online businesses, unless they see it as assets with high enough value or when you take out a bigger loan for your overall work capital.
 Even so, banks can be hesitant and it is difficult to get approved.

 Short-term loans: what to look out for